UCLA-CS-35L/la-notes/README.md

 file.
 If you wish to contribute, please feel free to submit an issue or fork the repository/submit a pull request!

+An extension on VSCode that may help with visualizing your changes is Markdown Preview Enhanced.
+You could also use a markdown editor!

 Use <https://tinyurl.com/cs35l-notes-feedback> to send anonymous feedback!

 - Feel free to reach out on Piazza or by email with concerns about accuracy.